Naoghuman/articles/SokubanFX/03_Stabilization-from-the-prototype.md

 }
 ```

-1. Add an [EventHandler<? super KeyEvent>] to the [Scene] allowds to catch all
+1. Adds an [EventHandler<? super KeyEvent>] to the [Scene] allows to catch all
    KeyEvents from the user.
-2. In all views the application shutdown when the user press `ESCAPE`.
+2. In all views the user can shutdown the application when he press the key `ESCAPE`.
-3. In all views when the user press `BACK_SPACE` the menu will shown on the right
+3. In all views the menu will shown when the user press the key `BACK_SPACE`.
-   side.
-4. All other KeyEvents will checked first if the `preview mode` aktiv.
-If so then
+4. All other KeyEvents will be checked first if the `preview mode` aktiv.
+If so
-   the event will delegate the the preview.
+   then the event will delegate to the preview.
-5. At last will be checked if the event for the `game mode`.
+5. At last it will be checked if the `game mode` is active.
 If so then...

 <br />
 In this example I will show what happen if the action `ON_ACTION__KEY_RELEASED__FOR_GAME`
-is handled:
+is fired:
 ```java
 public class GamePresenter implements Initializable, IActionConfiguration, IRegisterActions {